 I had never heard of such a thing before and I was positively surprised.
 The adoption /protection program was implemented in 2003, and before this stray dogs were caught and rounded up by dog catchers.
 However, when an animal rights activist group visited one of the shelters and saw the miserable conditions of the dogs, they went public.
 After this, dog catchers were fired and shelters were closed, leading to more stray dogs and eventually to this program.

-On a side note: In the summer of 2004 a disrupting story circulated that prior to the Olympics of 2004 thousands of dogs would be and have been poisoned by the Greek government.
+On a side note: In the summer of 2004, a disrupting story circulated that prior to the Olympics of 2004 thousands of stray dogs in Greece would be and have been poisoned by the Greek government.
 Until today, this is still denied by the Greek authorities.

 Continuing his story, the guide explained that nowadays many dogs are sterilized, get regular check-ups and are given a collar which contains some information about the dog.
 It’s the job of the people of Athens to ensure all dogs are well-fed.
 Well… well-fed they definitely were and I’d even say most of them were overweight.

 The people of Athens seemed to get along really well with the stray dogs of Athens.
 I saw a gardener at Hadrian’s library play with one of the dogs and afterward give him some water, while another dog seemed to have its own spot next to the chair of a friendly shop-owner.
 The dogs of Athens are clearly used to people and they tend to look for their company.

 Still, although they seemed good-natured and well-behaved, I wondered how they behave at night.
 I remember the street dogs in Peru were friendly during the day, but at night they became dangerous, unpredictable and ‘wild‘.
 That being said, during my four nights in Athens (which is obviously not very representative) I did not encounter this.